 In my personal opinion, YES!

-As young minds soak up information like sponges, it is the responsibility of teachers and parents to be conscious of what we put into those precious “sponges”.
-In many ways, we literally have the power to guide how a child thinks, behaves, and what things they gravitate towards just by the subject matter and experiences we give them in their education.
+We literally have the power to guide how a child thinks, behaves, and what things they gravitate towards.
+All because of the subject matter and experiences we give them in their education.

 Let’s take a book, for example.

-One roadschooling family may opt to have their young child read Oh, The Places You’ll Go by Dr. Seuss because they want their son or daughter to think creatively and look at the world in an alternative way in which they reach for new heights and seek to see new sights.
+One roadschooling family may opt to have their young child read Oh, The Places You’ll Go by Dr. Seuss.
+This could be because they want their child to think creatively and look at the world in an alternative way.

-Contrast that book choice to one that is more nonfiction and science based, such as What If There Were No Bees by Suzanne Buckingham Slade, which addresses our fragile ecosystems and how losing just one animal species such as the bees could significantly impact our world.
+Contrast that book choice to one that is science based like What If There Were No Bees by Suzanne Buckingham Slade.
+This book addresses our fragile ecosystems and how losing just one animal species such as the bees could significantly impact our world.